nhsd-a2si/docs-uec-appts/_pages/scope/ucs_rebookcancel.md

 ## Cancel booking

 *	The booking Consumer **must** be capable of cancelling any booking made by them, within the current consultation or after the consultation event
-*	The booking Consumer **must** retrieve the booking to be cancel from the Provider prior to cancellation
+*	The booking Consumer **must** retrieve the booking to be cancel from the booking Provider prior to cancellation to ensure they are working with the most upto date booking
-*	The booking Consumer **must** provide visible confirmation to the user of the status returned by the Provider, i.e. whether the original booking was successfully cancelled
+*	The booking Consumer **must** provide visible confirmation to the user of the status returned by the booking Provider, i.e. whether the original booking was successfully cancelled
 *	If the update fails the booking Provider **must** respond with the most appropriately aligned error as defined in the <a href="https://developer.nhs.uk/apis/nhsbooking-2.0.2-beta/cancel_an_appointment.html" target="_blank">Specification</a>
 *	The booking Provider **must** store all previous versions of the booking
 *	The booking Provider **must <ins>not</ins>** be required to inform the patient of the cancellation of the booking.
-Business/clinical responsibility for informing the patient must remain with the consumer organisation
+Business/clinical responsibility for informing the patient must remain with the booking Consumer
 *	Any referral document, sent as part of a booking, **should** be decoupled from the booking when cancelled and not to be assumed a referral in its own right i.e. to ensure  'booking only' services are appropritely updated
-*	Sufficient information around the cancelling process **should** be persisted to support the reporting requirements
+*	Sufficient information around the cancelling process **must** be persisted to support the reporting and audit requirements

 ## Rebook

 *	The booking Consumer **must** be capable of rebooking any booking made by them, within the current consultation or after the consultation event
-*	Prior to attempting rebooking, after the consultation has been completed, a reassessment **should** be performed
+*	If a callback occurs, after the consultation has been completed, prior to attempting a rebook the patient **should** be reassessed
 *	The booking Consumer **should** make the new booking prior to cancelling any original booking, whether within the current consultation or after the consultation event
 *	The booking Consumer **must** provide visible confirmation to the user of the status returned by the Provider, i.e.. whether the original booking was successfully cancelled and the new booking has been made successfully.
-*	The provider system **must <ins>not</ins>** be required to inform the patient of the cancellation incurred as part of the rebooking process.
-Business/clinical responsibility for informing the patient must remain with the consumer organisation.
+*	The booking Provider **must <ins>not</ins>** be required to inform the patient of the cancellation, incurred as part of the rebooking process.
+Business/clinical responsibility for informing the patient must remain with the booking Consumer
-*	Sufficient information around the cancelling process **should** be persisted to support the reporting requirements
+*	Sufficient information around the cancelling process **must** be persisted to support the reporting and audit requirements